Vladislav-Burhovetskiy/sf-game-js/README.md

 ## 💡 PS

 The project has a [Git Hooks](https://www.atlassian.com/git/tutorials/git-hooks), [Prettier](https://prettier.io/) and [Eslint](https://eslint.org/) set up, to validate your JS code.

-## 💡 PPS

-Please, make sure there are no linter errors in your homework!

 ## 🤞 Good luck